AleenaCodes/SPE-Android-Camera/Report.md

 }
 ```

-It should be noted that in order to write a photo to the phone's storage, permission for this should be requested in the app's manifest file.
+In order to write a photo to the phone's storage, permission for this should be requested in the app's manifest file.
 This, like for the camera, will get the user's permission to write to storage that first time the app is run

 ```xml
 <manifest ...>